ElvenTools/elven-tools-website/src/docs/recipes.md

 1. You need to run the `elven-tools collection-nft-owners` and generate the `nft-collection-owners.json` as in the section above.
 2. You would need to run the `elven-tools distribute-to-owners` command.
-3. Choose the token type (EGLD, ESDT, MetaESDT)
+3. Choose the token type (EGLD, ESDT, SFT, MetaESDT)
 4. Provide the token id in case of ESDT or MetaESDT
 5. Provide the amount per address

+After all, you will get the `distribution-log.json` with all transactions, addresses, and status.

 Remember that you need to be sure that you use the proper chain type (devnet, testnet, mainnet) and that you have an adequate amount of the token on the wallet corresponding to the PEM file.
 Use `elven-tools derive-pem` to derive the PEM file.